tizkovatereza/Llama-3.1/README.md

 Llama 3.1, the latest release from Meta, is an open-source model featuring multi-step reasoning, integrated tool search, and a code interpreter.
 It comes in three sizes: 8B, 70B, and 405B.
 The 405B version is the first openly available model by Meta that rivals other top LLMs in areas like general knowledge, math, tool use, and multilingual translation.

-In this post, we will look closer to its code execution capabilities and provide a step-by-step tutorial for securely running code with Llama 3.1.
+In this post, we will look closer at its code execution capabilities and provide a step-by-step tutorial for securely running code with Llama 3.1.
 We will test it on coding and data analysis tasks.

-I tested two options to run code with Llama 3.1.
+I tested two different options to run code with Llama 3.1.

 ### 1. Built-in function calling
-This approach is native for Llama 3.1 and easy to implement.
+This approach is native to Llama 3.1 and easy to implement.
 It is recommended to pick 70B or 405B if you want to have a full conversation with function calling.
 The function calling means that you are allowed to add “tools” that the LLM can decide to call.

 The tools use tool definitions via JSON schemas, usually looking like this: